furansa/iothm/README.md

 **[WiP]**

-The IoTHM is a distributed data-driven IoT platform which combines information from different hardware sensors applied to home monitoring.
+The IoTHM is a distributed IoT platform which combines information from different hardware sensors applied to home monitoring.
 The goal is to support embedded platforms such as ESP32 to monitor aspects like temperature, humidity, pressure and so on, and make the information available to be easily accessed and analyzed by using dashboards or even processed my Machine Learning models.

 This is a open-source project based on many tools such as: Docker, Python, Django, PostgreSQL, Redis, Elasticsearch and so on.
 Here are the services which